ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/config.md

 `template`.
 However, it is sometimes useful to override this autodetected value.
 For example, setting `num-cpus:"0"` for the Ray head pod will prevent Ray workloads with non-zero CPU requirements from being scheduled on the head.
+Note that the values of all Ray start parameters, including `num-cpus`, must be supplied as **strings**.

 #### num-gpus
 This optional field specifies the number of GPUs available to the Ray container.
 In KubeRay versions since 0.3.0, the number of GPUs can be auto-detected from Ray container resource limits.
 For certain advanced use-cases, you may wish to use `num-gpus` to set an {ref}`override<kuberay-gpu-override>`.
+Note that the values of all Ray start parameters, including `num-gpus`, must be supplied as **strings**.

 #### memory
 The memory available to the Ray is detected automatically from the Kubernetes resource limits.
-If you wish, you may override this autodetected value.
+If you wish, you may override this autodetected value by setting the desired memory value, in bytes, under `rayStartParams.memory`.
+Note that the values of all Ray start parameters, including `memory`, must be supplied as **strings**.

 #### resources
 This field can be used to specify custom resource capacities for the Ray pod.